nicolecoastrock/nicolecoastrock/README.md

 - 👋 Hi, I’m @nicolecoastrock
-- 👀 I’m interested in employment in the technology field
+- 👀 I’m interested in technology field
 - 🌱 I’m currently learning DATA ANALYSIS
 - 💞️ I’m looking to collaborate on technology companies, facilitating the detection of areas for improvement
 - 📫 You can reach me at nicolecoastrock@gmail.com